According to my Instagram, I made this breakfast hash eight weeks ago for the first of many times since.

 - After 4 minutes, lift the lid and stir.
 If any pieces are getting too brown, turn your heat down a bit and if necessary add a bit more fat.
 Recover and don't disturb for 4-5 more minutes.

 - If using, add your kale and pumpkin seeds to the pan and stir around until combined.
 Recover for 1-2 minutes more.

 - Your potatoes should be tender and slightly brown, your kale will be soft, not crispy.
 If your hash needs more time, give it a minute or so longer to cook.
 If you'd like it to crisp up a bit more, remove the lid let it cook for a bit longer without over-stirring.

 Notes on this recipe:

 – Don’t be tempted to cut back on the amount of oil/fat that you use in this recipe until you have your method down.
-It is important so that the veggies don’t stick to your pan too much.
+It is crucial so that the veggies don’t stick to your pan too much.

-Once you’ve mastered your method you can experiment with all your favorite vegetable combinations (and then share them with me please!)
+Once you’ve mastered your method, you can experiment with all your favorite vegetable combinations (and then share them with me please!)